mike-li8/Power-BI-Business-Insights-360-II/README.md

 | 70002017      | A0219150201    | 2021-10-01 | 0.268149981   | 0.077287177          |

 Notes:
-* This table contains data on post invoice deductions (as a percentage of net invoice sales) of a product for a specific customer, on a monthly level.
+* This table contains data on post-invoice deductions (as a percentage of net invoice sales) of a product for a specific customer, on a monthly level.
 * The columns `customer_code`, `product_code` and `date` make up a **composite primary key**.

 <br>